natcap/invest.users-guide/source/habitat_quality.rst

 Each threat source needs to be mapped on a raster grid.
 A grid cell value on a threat's map can either indicate intensity of the threat within the cell (e.g., road length in a grid cell or cultivated area in a gird cell) or simply a 1 if the grid cell contains the threat in a road or crop field cover and 0 otherwise.
 Let :math:`o_{ry}` indicate threat r's "score" in grid cell y where r = 1, 2, ..., R indexes all modeled degradation sources.

 All mapped threats should be measured in the same scale and metric.
-For example, if one threat is measured in density per grid cell then all degradation sources should be measured in density per grid cell where density is measured with the same metric unit (e.g., km and km2).
+For example, if one threat is measured in density per grid cell then all degradation sources should be measured in density per grid cell where density is measured with the same metric unit (e.g., km and km\ :sup:`2`\).
 Or if one threat is measured with presence/absence (1/0) on its map then all threats should be mapped with the presence/absence scale.

 The impact of threats on habitat in a grid cell is mediated by four factors.